Lima Memorial Health System Logo

 Choroideremia; Gyrate atrophy; Central areolar choroidal dystrophy

-In most cases, choroidal dystrophy is due to an abnormal gene, which is passed down through families.
+In most cases, a choroidal dystrophy is due to an abnormal gene, which is passed down through families.
 It most often affects males, starting in childhood.

 Images